dokutan/qoi-bf/README.md

 ## programs

 - **qoiview:** display a QOI image in a terminal using ANSI escape sequences
+- **qoiview-kitty:** display a QOI image in a terminal using the [kitty graphics protocol](https://sw.kovidgoyal.net/kitty/graphics-protocol/)
 - **colors-qoi:** generate a test image containing all possible combinations of two color channels
 - **ppm-to-qoi:** convert a ppm image to QOI using only `QOI_OP_RGB` chunks
 - **ppm-to-qoi2:** convert a ppm image to QOI using `QOI_OP_RGB` and `QOI_OP_DIFF` chunks